Is Soccer a Contact Sport? A Full Guide

 Examples include:

-• Player running at full speed crashes with another player
+- A player running at full speed crashes into another player with no malicious intent.

 How Dangerous is Soccer?

-It is rare for serious injuries to happen in football, such as broken legs and concussions, but they can happen which is why players have to make sure that they are doing everything in their power to decrease their risk of injury from physical contact as well as being constantly aware of their surroundings in-game.
+It is rare for serious injuries to occur in football, such as broken legs and concussions.
+Still, they can, which is why players have to do everything in their power to reduce their risk of injury from physical contact and remain constantly aware of their surroundings in-game.

-In recent years, referees have been forced to be more strict on handing out disciplinary cards for fouls that are deemed as reckless or careless to promote a safer environment and fair play.
-With that said, soccer is not anywhere near as dangerous as other full contact sports such as American Football, rugby, boxing, or mixed martial arts.
+In recent years, referees have been forced to be stricter in issuing disciplinary cards for fouls deemed reckless or careless to promote a safer environment and fair play.
+With that said, soccer is not anywhere near as dangerous as other full-contact sports such as American Football, rugby, boxing, or mixed martial arts.

 However, that does not mean that players should not prioritize their safety and protective gear on the field.